musharraf10/FocusVault/README.md

 ## 📞 Support

-For support, email support@focusvault.app or create an issue on GitHub.
+For support, email skmusharaf01@gmail.com or create an issue on GitHub.

 ---